TheTalkingFist/Skeleton-Book---Gamification-Concepts/content/index.md

 ---
-title: Welcome to Quartz
+title: Skeleton Book - Gamification Concepts
 ---

-This is a blank Quartz installation.
+This was made with Quartz.
 See the [documentation](https://quartz.jzhao.xyz) for how to get started.